TumbleweedJS/TumbleweedJS/README.md

 The advantages of this method are that only needed files are loaded.
 By using build tool like `r.js`, you can generate very small Tumbleweed file, making your games faster to load.

 You're now ready to code!
-You should got to see [the demos](http://www.tumbleweed-studio.net/website/demo.php), all code are explained and result is displayed.
+You should go to see [the demos](http://www.tumbleweed-studio.net/website/demo.php), all code are explained and result is displayed.

 ## Build TW.js

-*Note: build TW.js is note required for use it.
-This section is mainly usefull for contributing to Tumbleweed.*
+*Note: build TW.js is not required for use it.
+This section is mainly useful for contributing to Tumbleweed.*

-Tumbleweed use mainly `grunt` and `require.js` for building concatened file *TW.js*.
+Tumbleweed use mainly `grunt` and `require.js` for building concatenated file *TW.js*.
 So you need Node.js and `npm`.

-    npm install -g grunt
+    npm install -g grunt@0.3
     npm install grunt-contrib
 	npm install phantomjs

 Grunt is a powerful command-line build system.
-With the grunt.js file, it provide theses following commands:
+With the grunt.js file, it provides these following commands:

-- `grunt release` (or just `grunt`): generate minified files.
+- `grunt release` (or just `grunt`): generates minified files.
   Both `release` and `debug` produce a `build` folder, containing a `TW.js` file usable alone.
-- `grunt debug`: generate non minified files.
+- `grunt debug`: generates non minified files.
-- `grunt doc`: create the documentation.
+- `grunt doc`: creates the documentation.
 All documentation use [Yuidoc](https://github.com/yui/yuidoc) syntax.
-- `grunt lint`: apply jshint on all js files. it is configured for the project.
+- `grunt lint`: applies jshint on all js files. it is configured for the project.
-- `grunt qunit`: launch tests.
-There are few, but i hope to fix this soon.
+- `grunt qunit`: launches tests.
+There are few, but i hope fix this soon.

 ## Support / Contributing

 A bug to report ?
 Want participating ?
 You're welcome !<br />
-Feel free to report some issue, ask questions or send pull requests!
+Feel free to report some issues, ask questions or send pull requests!

-We would be happy to discuss with you, on github, by mail, or [on our forum](http://forum.tumbleweed-studio.net).
+We would be happy to discuss with you, on github, by email, or [on our forum](http://forum.tumbleweed-studio.net).

 ## Contributors